-Any security requirements for a vendor or a builder of a RCCP will be assessed in accordance with Builder Bulletin 28.
-However, if Tarion determines that the particular project is of a higher risk than that contemplated by Builder Bulletin 28, security may be assessed at a higher amount and/or be held for a longer period.
+Any security requirements for a vendor or a builder of a RCCP will be assessed in accordance with Registrar Bulletins 11L and 11H relating to the taking of security.
+However, if Tarion determines that the particular project is of a higher risk than that contemplated by Registrar Bulletins RB11L or 11H, security may be assessed at a higher amount and/or be held for a longer period.